rebelcl0ud/blog/_posts/2018-07-12-[52]-node-gnome-travels.markdown

 ```
 see: [webpack-simple config](https://webpack.js.org/concepts/configuration/#simple-configuration)

-When I relaunched `npm start build`, the files ended up where I initially wanted them. *w00t!* and I got my 'it works' from `index.js` *whew* NOW...
+When I relaunched `npm run build`, the files ended up where I initially wanted them. *w00t!* and I got my 'it works' from `index.js` *whew* NOW...
 I'm ready to go on and add some AJAX.

 ### ajax
 Since I'll be using AJAX, I'll be incorporating jQuery.
 I hear you that although you can use AJAX with vanilla JS it tends to a pain in the @$$ so I'll stick to jQuery as I've done in the past.